 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are used to treat residents suffering from depression or anxiety.
+This is the percentage of residents given antianxiety medications.
+Antianxiety medications are prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents

 In The Villages of Lapeer Nursing & Rehabilitation, 3.44% of Patients

 This is the percentage of residents who are showing symptoms of depression.
 High levels of depression may indicate a less hospitable environment.

 Appropriate Vaccine Usage